sunwoo-kim20/sql-hawaii-weather-analysis/README.md

 ## About The Project

 ## Project Description
 An analysis of Hawaiian climate data queried from a weather station SQL database.
-This project explores levels of precipitation over the course of a year, the distribution of the most active weather station's recorded temperatures, and runs a paired t-test to test if there is a statistically meaningful difference between the recorded temperature between June and December.
+This project explores levels of precipitation over the course of a year, the distribution of the most active weather station's recorded temperatures, and runs t-tests to test if there is a statistically meaningful difference between the recorded temperature between June and December.
 Additionally, this project contains an API built with Flask that provides JSON responses of the SQL climate data.

 ### Built With